Skip to main content

 Initial scope

 This guide focuses on measuring standards using source control management (SCM) data, including repositories, pull requests, workflows, and branch protection settings.
+This guide supports GitHub and Azure DevOps, with GitLab support coming soon.
 This is the first iteration of standards measurement and will expand in future versions to include additional metrics and data sources such as security scanning tools, documentation platforms, and other compliance systems.

 Key metrics overview